The rapid rise of the global fossil-fuel divestment movement is a very promising and heartening sign of real progress.

 A growing number of people are trying to “put their money where their mouth is” (i.e., where their values are).
 They want to stop giving their unintentional financial support to destructive, polluting companies and industries, such as the fossil fuel industry, and to shift their support over to clean, forward-thinking companies and industries that aim to have a positive impact on our world.

 Putting your money where your mouth is might involve more than just being selective about which stores you go to and which products you buy.
-You could be unwittingly giving some of your money to companies you don’t want to support through your accounts and investments: e.g., mutual funds, retirement accounts (IRAs, 401Ks), or any other stock-based accounts or investments.
-If you look at the list of company holdings that are part of your accounts’ portfolios, you might discover that Exxon and other oil/gas companies are in there, or Walmart, or Monsanto, or Koch Brothers-owned companies (also see the Buycott campaign/app), or McDonald’s or Coca-Cola or cigarette companies… Or there’s a good chance that your city, your college’s endowment fund, your church, or your government pension provider invests in companies that don’t align with your values.
-Institutions like these are increasingly being confronted by local and national divestment groups.
+You could be unwittingly giving some of your money to companies you don’t want to support, through your accounts and investments: e.g., mutual funds, retirement accounts (IRAs, 401Ks), or any other stock-based accounts or investments.
+If you look at the list of company holdings that are part of your accounts’ portfolios, you might discover that Exxon and other oil/gas companies are in there, or Walmart, or Monsanto, or Koch Brothers-owned companies (also see the Buycott campaign/app), or McDonald’s or Coca-Cola or cigarette companies… Even if you don’t have any stock-based accounts of your own, there’s a good chance that your city, your college’s endowment fund, your church, or your pension provider invests in companies that don’t align with your values.
+Institutions like these are increasingly being confronted by local and national divestment campaigns.